 Our Turn: Victor Capellan and Lisa Hildebrand: First Three Years Shape Life’s Success – This Providence Journal opinion article tells parents reading to their children from infancy will positively affect their futures, and it gives some practical advice on the subject. -posted November 24, 2018

 Location(s) of the Program

 *The mailing address of Florence Gray Center is 1 York Street; “1 Shimoda Way” works with most GPS systems.

 Monthly programs for families meet on the 1st Saturday of each month (September-May) from 9:30 A.M. – 11:30 A.M., with breakfast served from 9:30 A.M. – 10:00 A.M.
 Monthly evening sessions will also take place from 5:30 – 7:00 p.m. on the fourth Thursday of each month, beginning January 24, 2019.

-The Baby Steps Coordinator is available on Mondays and Thursdays from 10:00 A.M. – 2:00 P.M.
-(September – May) and by special appointment.
+The Baby Steps Coordinator is available on Mondays, Tuesdays, and Wednesdays from 10 am until 1 pm. and by special appointment.

 Thursday Evening Programs

 How You Can Enroll